 The following discussion and analysis of our financial conditions and results of operations should be read together with our condensed consolidated financial statements and notes thereto included in Part I, Item 1, "Financial Statements," of this Quarterly Report on Form 10-Q, and with the condensed consolidated financial statements and notes thereto and Management's Discussion and Analysis of Financial Condition and Results of Operations contained in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
 Historical results and percentage relationships among any amounts in the financial statements are not necessarily indicative of trends in operating results for any future periods.
 Any forward-looking statements in this discussion and analysis should be read in conjunction with the information set forth in "Note Regarding Forward-Looking Statements" elsewhere herein.
-In this Quarterly Report, we sometimes refer to the three and nine-month periods ended September 30, 2022 as the third quarter 2022 and the nine-month period 2021 as the third quarter 2021 and the nine-month period 2021.
+In this Quarterly Report, we sometimes refer to the three and nine-month periods ended September 30, 2022 as the third quarter 2021 and the nine-month period 2021 respectively, and to the three and nine-month periods ended September 30, 2021 as the third quarter 2021 and the nine-month period 2021.